aurelpere/python-sync/README.md

 ## usage in python:<br>

 `Sync('origin_folder','destination_folder',keyword='your_keyword').copy()`
->will copy files including keyword in their names from origin_folder to desination_folder
+>will copy files including keyword in their names from origin_folder to desination_folder.
+\

 `Sync('origin_folder','destination_folder',keyword='your_keyword').cypher('password')`
->will cypher with 7zip and copy files including keyword in their names from origin_folder to desination_folder
+>will cypher with 7zip and copy files including keyword in their names from origin_folder to desination_folder.
+\

 `Sync('origin_folder','destination_folder',keyword='your_keyword').decypher('password')`
->will decypher with 7zip and copy files including keyword in their names from origin_folder to desination_folder
+>will decypher with 7zip and copy files including keyword in their names from origin_folder to desination_folder.